· Philipp Leser

 • a contextual anomaly in sensor_2.
 The dependency between sensor_1 and sensor_2 breaks down.

-This simple example already shares a lot of properties with real world problems.
+This simple example already shares plenty of properties with real world problems.
 Each of these anomalies, ex-post and on its own, is easy to detect.
 You can ignore the negative values.
 The single outlier is also obvious.
 The change-points in sensor_1 as well as sensor_2 can be detected with a single line of numpy or matlab code.
 Only the contextual anomaly might be a problem.
 But can also be done.
 Overall easy.

 But if you drop these two time series into one of the tutorials of the “ready to go” python or R packages, it is very unlikely that you detect all of them.
 Even if I tell you that you can use both time series from observation 0 to 1500 and that you should ignore the negative values.
 Which is a lot of information.
 It is very rare that you get a solid block of data from which is guaranteed to be anomaly free so that you can learn what the expected behavior of the system.
 Might happen.
 But very unlikely.